 11. Discover Nature

 One of the things you will notice in Cape York is the incredible abundance and diversity of nature.
-With minimal human impact, nature still rules here on the cape.
-And the wildlife here is remarkable, if we only take a few minutes to sit down and observe it.
+With minimal human impact, nature still rules here on the Cape.
+And the wildlife here is remarkable if you only take a few minutes to sit down and observe it.

 While on the drive to the Cape, we discovered so much wildlife around us.
-From hawks feeding their young from the fish, they caught in the creek in front of us to bowerbirds building ornate nests to impress potential suitors, sharks breaching to crocodiles bathing, scorpions lurking to snakes warming the nature that constantly surrounded us never failed to impress.
+From hawks feeding their young from the fish they caught in the creek in front of our camp to bower birds building ornate nests to impress potential suitors.
+You might see sharks breaching or crocodiles bathing, scorpions lurking or snakes warming.
+The nature that surrounds you on the Cape never fails to impress.

 12. Keep Your Eyes Peeled for Crocs

 Everyone’s Cape York trip planning should include saltwater crocs!
-The saltwater crocodile is recognised as the animal most likely to eat a human so it is no wonder that people hold a fascination with these dangerous creatures.
-Growing as large as 6 meters, spotting a croc on your drive from Cairns to Cape York will sure to make your trip memorable.
+The saltwater crocodile is recognised as the animal most likely to eat a human so it is no wonder that these dangerous animals hold a grim fascination for people.
+Growing as large as 6 meters, spotting a croc on your drive from Cairns to Cape York is sure to make your trip a memorable one.

-Pro-tip: Known croc spottings are at Loyalty Beach near the Tip and at Captain Billy’s Landing on the eastern coast.
+Pro-tip: Known croc spots are at Loyalty Beach near the Tip and at Captain Billy’s Landing on the eastern coast.

-Pro-tip: Don’t ever feed or interact with crocodiles, it might be a bit of fun for you, but it won’t be to the child who gets attacked because that croc becomes complacent with humans.
+Pro-tip: Don’t ever feed or interact with crocodiles.
+It might be a bit of fun for you, but it won’t be for the child who gets attacked because that croc becomes complacent around humans.